reedtlr/Fitness-Tracker-Buddy/README.md

 * [Install](#install)

 ## General info
 This application uses a noSQL MongoDB database to store workout history organized by the amount of exercise per day over the past seven days.
 A dashboard provides daily comparison of the duration and type of exercise ove the past 7 days of activity.
-The form allows you to add a cardio or resistance workout.
+The new exercise form allows you to add a cardio or resistance workout.

 ## Technologies
 Project is created with: